Coinbase blames Visa for glitch that overcharged users

 All of these transactions were refunded at the same time they were re-charged, meaning theoretically users shouldn’t have noticed anything besides the increased fee attributed to the new MCC code.
 But as anyone familiar with the payments space knows, banking and credit card systems rarely update instantaneously – especially for refunds which can take multiple days to reflect.
 This delay means that some users may be seeing the second charge come through before the refund, which without clarification would just appear as duplicate charges.

 Ultimately, all users should be fully refunded soon.
-Coinbase has said they’re working with Visa to make sure this happens, and also will reach out to customers who were potentially affected urging them to check and make sure their transaction history is accurate.
-It’s still unclear how many people will be hit with overdraft fees related to the issue, but Coinbase has said they’ll ensure each customer is refunded in full for any erroneous charge.
+Coinbase has said it is working with Visa to make sure this happens, and also will reach out to customers who were potentially affected urging them to check and make sure their transaction history is accurate.
+It’s still unclear how many people will be hit with overdraft fees related to the issue, but Coinbase has said it’ll ensure each customer is refunded in full for any erroneous charge.

-While Coinbase has certainly suffered from many technical glitches in the past few months, it seems this one may not have necessarily been caused by them.
+While Coinbase has certainly suffered from many technical glitches in the past few months, it may not have necessarily caused this one itself.
 Of course this doesn’t mean that Coinbase users shouldn’t be upset.
 Regardless of who caused it no one should ever be erroneously charged (even if it’s temporary), especially if it led to users’ accounts being overdrawn or without funds.
-Coinbase needs to understand that they don’t operate in a bubble (no pun intended) – the crypto world is known for being rife with scams and fraudsters, and regardless of how legitimate the company is, people are going to assume the worst when their credit cards are charged without their consent.
+Coinbase needs to understand that it doesn’t operate in a bubble (no pun intended) – the crypto world is known for being rife with scams and fraudsters, and regardless of how legitimate the company is, people are going to assume the worst when their credit cards are charged without their consent.

 We’ve reached out to Visa for comment and will update this post when we hear back.

-Coinbase gave TechCrunch the below statement:
+He’s the full statement provided to TechCrunch from Dan Romero, VP and GM of Coinbase:

 “Based on an internal investigation into the issue, we determined the credit and debit card charges were a result of Visa reversing and recharging transactions.
 We are working closely with Visa to ensure affected customers are being refunded as soon as possible, as well as notifying all customers that made transaction during the past few weeks that they might be impacted.